 You can’t rival the atmosphere of a traditional English market.
 Whether it’s an outdoor market flogging everything from carrots to kids’ toys, or a lively farmers’ market showcasing the very best local produce, these unique shopping experiences are at the heart of the local community.
 Here are 10 markets you need to add to your must-visit list.

-Whatever you’re after, you’ll find it here in Europe’s biggest covered market.
-Described as the ‘heartbeat of the city’, Leicester Market has the usual top quality fruit and veg stalls, butchers and one of the finest fish markets in the country.
+Considered the “heartbeat of the city”, LeicesterMarket has the usual top-quality fruit and veg stalls, along with a great butchers and one of the finest fish markets in the country.
 It also has an unmistakable multicultural flavour, with traders offering a mind-boggling selection of exotic vegetables and heady spices.

 One of the biggest and best farmers’ markets in the country, this multi-award winning Gloucestershire gem has been a must-visit destination for food-lovers since it first started trading.
-Offering exceptional local produce including eggs, honey, fish, meat and locally brewed beer, it pays to get here early so you can make the most of the various free tasters on offer from the different stalls.
-Make sure you bring plenty of bags as you won’t be going home empty-handed.
+Offering exceptional local products including eggs, honey, fish, meat and locally brewed beer, it pays to get here early so you can make the most of the various free tasters on offer from the different stalls.
+Make sure to bring plenty of bags as you won’t be going home empty-handed.